chiqui3d/ub-server/README.md

 Some headers are added manually as can be seen in the code https://github.com/chiqui3d/ub-server/blob/main/src/response.c#L115, such as the cache header, which disabled the browser cache to avoid unexpected results during testing.

-I would also like to reduce the number of times I use dynamic memory with `malloc`.

 Someone posted on Reddit some good recommendations to follow in C [Institutional Coding Standard](https://yurichev.com/mirrors/C/JPL_Coding_Standard_C.pdf)